lukasmateju/ioe410-crew-assignment/README.md

 ### 4. Maximum Shift Duration

-The total shift length — from clock-in to the end of the last flight — must not exceed $H$ minutes:
+The total shift length (from clock-in to the end of the last flight) must not exceed $H$ minutes:

 $$a_i - S_i \leq H \quad \forall i \in F$$